What does “reliability” really mean when you see it in a manual, a research paper, or a product spec?

 Understanding how it’s defined, how it’s measured, and what really drives it lets you make smarter design choices, avoid costly surprises, and build the kind of trust that keeps people coming back.

 So the next time you see “reliability” in a brochure, ask yourself: *What data backs that claim?
-In real terms, how is it maintained? * And you’ll be the one who knows whether it’s just marketing fluff or a genuine promise you can count on.
+Which means how is it maintained? * And you’ll be the one who knows whether it’s just marketing fluff or a genuine promise you can count on.